clairemiller/MultiscaleModellingDesquamationInIFE/README.md

 The figures code assumes all results are contained in subdirectories of one main results directory.
 To generate the figures, first do the following:

-1. The path to the parent results directory needs to be specified in line 79 of `figures/scripts/paper_plot_theme.R`: `results_parent_dir <- "~/Chaste/Chaste_Results/MultiscaleModellingDesquamationInIFE/"`
+1. The path to the parent results directory (and the matlab data directory) needs to be specified in line 10 of `figures/scripts/paper_plot_theme.R`: `results_parent_dir <- "~/Chaste/Chaste_Results/MultiscaleModellingDesquamationInIFE/"`
 2. Open the R project `figures/MultiscaleModellingDesquamationInIFE.Rproj` in RStudio if using
 3. If desired, modify the plotting theme functions and colour sets in `scripts/paper_plot_theme.R`